IIITLucknowSWEngg/CSAICSBTeam012/urd.md

 - I need to maintain accurate stock records and prevent stock-outs.
 - I want notifications when stock levels are low.

-**Shipping & Logistics:**
-- I need to coordinate with delivery partners for timely deliveries.
-- I want real-time tracking of shipments to provide updates to customers.

 ---

 ### 4. **Investor Profile: Alpha Ventures (Founded in 2008, 16 years in operation)**